t-s/wormhole/README.md

 wormhole
 =========
-When a file appears in a specified director(ies), SCP that file to specfied remote host(s).
+When a file appears in a specified director(ies), SCP that file to specfied remote host(s) - or run an arbitrary command on that file.

 Wormhole uses inotify code from http://code.activestate.com/recipes/576375-low-level-inotify-wrapper/.
 Wormhole does not requre installation of any additional package.
 It is planned to be expanded with flexible syntax.